jbastide/elmacho/README.md

 The next thing will be a simple internal web interface to make it easier for the other warehouse guys to use this.

+[And this is just a test commit from my Mac.]

 -Jesse